-- It is the parent's guardian's responsibility to notify the school's attendance office (505-792-0306) when a student absent. - Notification is to take place within 24 hours of the absence to be considered excusable should an appeal be required. - Failure to notify within 24 hours will result in an unexcused absence. - In cases involving partial day absence for medical appointments, etc. parents must request an off-campus authorization log located in the attendance office and obtain the pass in person or fax in a letter to be signing by the principal or designee.
+- It is the parent's guardian's responsibility to notify the school's attendance office (505-792-0306 option 2) when a student is absent. - Notification is to take place within 24 hours of the absence to be considered excusable should an appeal be required.

+- Failure to notify within 24 hours will result in an unexcused absence. - In cases involving partial day absence for medical appointments, etc. parents should bring in a note from the doctor's office for documentation.